CSA information

 How does it work?

 Every week we harvest and pack up 7 different veggies and fruits for each share.
 You, as a member of the CSA, will come pick up your box of veggies from our onsite walk in cooler.
 You will receive a newsletter the day before reminding you to pick up as well as musings from the farm, veggies to expect in your share and recipe ideas.
 The share is comprised of the best of what’s in season that week and you will have the ability to swap out an item if necessary every week.
-You pay $35/week for a box that’s true value is between $40-$50 depending on the time of year and exact veggies in it every week.
+You pay $35/week for a box that’s true value is about $50 depending on the time of year and exact veggies in it every week.

-CSA options
+CSA options:

-Full season all the good stuff share: Starting the weekend of May 31st and ending the weekend of October 11th (20 weeks total), this is the full beautiful season CSA where you will get to enjoy sugar snap peas, carrots, beets, garlic, broccolini, tomatoes, eggplant, peppers, green beans, cucumbers, melons, greens, winter squash and more.
+Full season all the good stuff share: Starting the weekend of May 29th and ending the weekend of October 10th (20 weeks total), this is the full beautiful season CSA where you will get to enjoy sugar snap peas, carrots, beets, garlic, broccolini, tomatoes, eggplant, peppers, green beans, cucumbers, melons, greens, winter squash and more.
 It’s a great experience to see the full offerings that a season provides.
 7 items a week, $700 for the full 20 weeks.

-We offer a six week end to the season CSA that will start the weekend of Oct 18th and end the weekend of November 22nd (weekend before Thanksgiving).
+We offer a six week end to the season CSA that will start the weekend of Oct 17th and end the weekend of November 21st (weekend before Thanksgiving).
 This share is full of our sweet potatoes, microgreens, radicchio, winter squash, salad greens, and root veggies.
 7 items a week, $210 for the full 6 weeks.

 Finally, we would love to be able to offer as much of our shares as there’s need for on a sliding scale basis, unfortunately at this point we have a bottom line too, so we are offering a few spots this season sliding scale.
 If you, however, are passionate about as many members of your community getting the good produce we grow we would love to have you sponsor part or all of someone else’s CSA, obviously only if this is within your means.
 If this resonates with you or you would like to have a more in depth conversation, drop us a line!
 If you want to donate a different amount than $20 (any amount is legit) send us an email: graciesgreensvashon@gmail.com